-When someone passes away, assets will be divided and transferred in accordance with the Last Will and Testament or Florida’s laws of intestate distribution.
+When someone dies, assets will be divided and transferred in accordance with their Last Will and Testament or if there is no will in accordance with Florida’s laws of intestate distribution.
 However, even with binding legal documents, questions and disputes still arise.
 Probate administration is highly complex and filled with details of which clients or beneficiaries would not be aware.
-Additionally, because emotions and finances are wrapped up in property distribution, it is important to work with an experienced and objective Florida probate attorney who has mastery of the complexities of this area of law and is capable of negotiating with family members or business partners.
+Additionally, because emotions and finances often come into play, it is important to work with an experienced and objective Florida probate attorney who has mastery of the complexities of this area of law and is capable of negotiating with family members or business partners.

-The Florida probate attorneys at Wintter & Associates handle every detail of probate administration, working first and foremost for the protection of the assets and the best interests of the beneficiaries.
-We work to prevent disputes and future litigation or contests of the will by notifying all creditors of the decedent’s death and assisting with all questions and problems regarding taxes.
-We help you to minimize the taxes you will have to pay, and we help you prepare and file:
+The Florida probate attorneys at Wintter Law handle every detail of probate administration, working first and foremost for the protection of the assets and the best interests of the beneficiaries.
+We work to prevent disputes and future litigation or will contests.
+In accordance with Florida law, we notify all known creditors of the decedent’s death and assist with all questions and problems regarding taxes.

-Your Florida probate attorney will supervise as the personal representative distributes assets, making sure he or she meets all requirements of the will and Florida state laws.
-Lastly, we do the final accounting for the personal representative and collect proper receipts or documentation to ensure that he or she is not subject to a lawsuit in the future.
+Your Florida probate attorney will supervise as the personal representative distributes assets, making sure he or she meets all requirements of the will and/or Florida law.
+Lastly, we prepare the final accounting for the personal representative and collect proper receipts or documentation to ensure that he or she is not subject to a lawsuit in the future.

-Probate Law Is Complex – An Experienced Florida Probate Administation Attorney Should Guide Your Every Step
+Probate Law Is Complex – An Experienced Florida Probate Administration Attorney Should Guide Your Every Step

 In general, a decedent appoints a personal representative in the Last Will and Testament.
-This person is responsible for overseeing the distribution of property and the carrying out of the will.
-However, this can be an extremely stressful and confusing duty for someone who is untrained in probate law.
-In fact, without proper legal guidance, the representative could become unwittingly at risk for a lawsuit.
-A Florida probate administration attorney can guide a personal representative through the many duties that are not specified by a will, helping them to carry out the last wishes of the decedent and to avoid any financial or legal mistakes.
+This person is responsible for overseeing the distribution of property and carrying out the terms of the will.
+However, this can be stressful and confusing for someone untrained in probate law.
+In fact, without proper legal guidance, the personal representative could become unwittingly at risk for a lawsuit.
+A Florida probate administration attorney will guide the personal representative through the many duties that are not specified by a will, helping them to carry out the last wishes of the decedent and avoid any financial or legal mistakes.

-For Probate Administration in Florida, Call Wintter & Associates to Discuss How Our Firm Can Serve You in Fort Lauderdale, Miami, Palm Beach, Boca Raton, and Hollywood
+For Probate Administration in Florida, Call Wintter Law to Discuss How Our Firm Can Serve You in throughout Florida.